okteto/okteto/contributing.md

 git commit -s -m 'Meaningful commit message'
 ```

-> In order to use the `-s' flag for auto signing the commits, you'll need to set your `user.name`and`user.email` git configs
+> In order to use the `-s` flag for auto signing the commits, you'll need to set your `user.name`and`user.email` git configs

 Finally, you can push your changes to GitHub using: